bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * Do not exchange programs or program fragments in any form – on paper, via e-mail, or by other means.
 * Do not copy solutions from any source, including the web or previous CS 110 students.
+* Do not use auto-generated code as part of your solutions to homeworks and projects.
 * While working with other students, it is perfectly acceptable to ‘look’ at each other’s code (perhaps while helping someone to debug), but you should NEVER be scribing (typing or writing) your own work while looking at someone else’s (on a computer screen, paper, whiteboard, etc.).
 * Uploading materials from this course to websites that sell such content to students is prohibited by Northwestern’s academic integrity policies, and may also put you at risk for violating copyright policies in Northwestern’s Student Conduct Code.

 Students in this course are required to comply with the policies found in the booklet, "Academic Integrity at Northwestern University: A Basic Guide".
-All papers submitted for credit in this course must be submitted electronically unless otherwise instructed by the professor.
+All assignments submitted for credit in this course must be submitted electronically unless otherwise instructed by the professor.
 Your written work may be tested for plagiarized content.
 For details regarding academic integrity at Northwestern or to download the guide, visit: <a href="https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html" target="_blank">https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html</a>.

 Contact Prof. Bain if you have any questions about what is appropriate.
 Please note that all suspected incidents of violating the Academic Integrity of the course will be reported immediately to the Dean of Students.